ballerina-platform/ballerina-dev-website/learn/get-started/build-a-data-service-in-ballerina.md

 ### Define MySQL configurations

-In the newly created directory `"data_service"` (using the `bal new` command), create a new file named `Config.toml` and specify the configurations below to connect to the MySQL database.
+In the  `data_service` directory (you created above using the `bal new` command), create a new file named `Config.toml`, and specify the configurations below to connect to the MySQL database.

 ```toml
 USER="root"